Bee Lining (Hunting Bees)

 Repeating the Process

-The process of catching, marking and following the bee may be repeated several times.
-Each time the bee returns, it should have a shorter flight path as the bee liner gets closer to the hive.
+This process may need to be repeated for days before you actually find the hive.
+Mark the last sighting and then release bees from that location next time.
+Each time the bee should have a shorter flight path as it gets closer to the hive.

 Locating the Hive